mrocklin/blog/_posts/work/2012-11-23-BuildingComputations.md

 In my [last post]({{ BASE_PATH }}/work/2012/11/21/Computations/) I described a base type that represented a computation as a directed acyclic graph.
-In my post on [preliminary results]({{ BASE_PATH }}/work/2012/11/10/GeneratingBLAS-PreliminaryResults/) I showed how we could write Fortran code for a simple expression.
+In my post on [preliminary results]({{ BASE_PATH }}/work/2012/11/10/GeneratingBLAS-PreliminaryResults/) I showed how we could write Fortran code for a simple matrix expression.
 In this post I want to show how unificaiton, rewrite rules, and manipulations on computations can compile computations from fairly complex matrix expressions.

 Inputs
 ------